Breast Conditions in Young Women

 forms of birth control.
 In some cases, changes may happen at any time for no clear

 reason.
 Most breast conditions are not cancer.
-These are called noncancerous, or benign,
+These are called noncancer, or benign

 conditions.
-But it is important for you to know about proper breast health.
-This will
+But it is important for you to know about correct breast health.
+This

 cyclical breast pain, cysts, fibroadenomas, and fibrocystic breast changes.

 The most common type of breast pain is linked to your menstrual cycle.
 This is called

 cyclical breast pain.
 It is nearly always hormonal.
 You may have pain around the time